meelisl/estlib_live/README.md

 # Estonian Libraries Live
 [TingBot](http://tingbot.com) Application Developed on Tide

-This Tingbot app shows live stream from Estonian Public- and School Libaries, when book is checked out or returned.
+This Tingbot app shows live stream from Estonian Public- and School Libraries, when book is checked out or returned.

 Row with dark background - item is checked out.
 1) Library name